bloominstituteoftechnology/orientation-git/README.md

 9. Scroll to the bottom and click `Generate token`.
 10. Leave this page open.
 You will need this token during the `Cloning a Repository` step.

+---

 ## Forking the Repository (Data Science and Full-Stack Web)
-**< This step will need to be completed per different assignment >**
+**< This step will need to be completed once per repository you wish a copy of on GitHub >**
 1. On the GitHub page this README is located, near the top right select `Fork`.
 2. Under `Owner`, select your account.
 3. Under `Repository name`, you may adjust the name of the repository if you like.
 4. On the bottom of the page select `Create fork`.
 5. You should be redirected to a new repository associated with your user account on GitHub.

+**Note** Due to the way Backend Development projects are set up, learners will not need to fork projects outside of Orientation.

+---

 ## Cloning the Repository (All Tracks)
-**< This step will need to be completed per different assignment >**
+**< This step will need to be once per repository you wish to place on your local computer >**
 1. Look for the green `Code` button on GitHub and select it.
 2. Select `HTTPS` if it is not currently selected.
 3. Select the `copy` icon next to the displayed `https://github.com/...` link.